 Through our two-year partnership with Kenya Connect, we aim to reach at least 1000 learners between the ages of 9 to 14 from 62 schools in Machakos county.
 We will work with at least 150 teachers to build their knowledge, skills, and confidence to teach coding, digital making, and robotics, and to run after-school Code Clubs.
 We’ll help teachers offer learning experiences based on our established learning paths to their students, and these experiences will include basic coding skills aligned to Kenya’s Competency Based Curriculum (CBC).
 We are putting particular focus on adapting our learning content so that teachers in Machakos can offer culturally relevant educational activities in their community.

 “Our partnership with the Raspberry Pi Foundation will open up new avenues for teachers to learn coding and physical computing.
 This is in line with the current Competency Based Curriculum that requires students to start learning coding at an early age.
 Though coding is entrenched in the curriculum, teachers are ill-prepared and schools lack devices.
 We are so grateful to the Raspberry Pi Foundation for providing teachers and students access to devices and the Raspberry Pi learning paths.”– Patrick Munguti, Director of Education and Technology, Kenya Connect

 Next up for our work on this project is to continue supporting Kenya Connect to scale the program in the county.

-In all our work in Sub-Saharan Africa, we are committed to strengthening and growing our partnerships with locally led youth and community organisations, the private sector, and the public sector, in line with our mission to open up more opportunities for young people to realise their full potential through the power of computing and digital technologies.
+In all our work in southern Africa, we are committed to strengthening and growing our partnerships with locally led youth and community organisations, the private sector, and the public sector, in line with our mission to open up more opportunities for young people to realise their full potential through the power of computing and digital technologies.